alessiolombardo/heartbeat-trigger/README.md

 A "pulse" turn on or off one or more keyboard indicator leds.
 You can choise the indicators with "-k" parameter and "octal notation" like Linux "chmod" command.
 If you don't know what I'm talking about don't worry: use the "--help" parameter.

 Source code for Windows: *"heartbeat_win_keyboard.c"* (requires *"heartbeat_win_loads.c"*).

 Source code for Linux: *"heartbeat_linux_keyboard.c"* (requires *"heartbeat_linux_loads.c"*).

 IMPORTANT NOTE: The software accesses the keyboard at low level and interact only with the led (it does not simulate keystrokes!).

 IMPORTANT NOTE: Linux version require root priviledges.

-KNOW BUG: WINDOWS VERSION DO NOT WORK WITH USB KEYBOARD!
+KNOW BUG: WINDOWS VERSION DOES NOT WORK WITH USB KEYBOARD!

 ## Testing